 Request a review of anti-social behaviour or hate incident

 If you are the victim of anti-social behaviour or a hate incident and you believe you have not had a satisfactory response to your complaints, you may be able to ask for a formal review of your case.
-This is often called a ‘community trigger’.
+This is often called an ASB case review (previously known as a community trigger).
 Reviews are carried out by the Leicester Community Safety Partnership.

 Are you reporting an anti-social behaviour incident?